 The Earltown Lakes and Portage Trail is a lovely, easy hike that passes by two lakes and has nice picnic spots.
 Great for snowshoeing.
 Possible for skiing.
 Could drop hikers at one end on the Kemptown Road and exit at Hwy 311.

 The Sandy Cope Loop is an easy hike, but it takes a bit to get into it.
-You can park at the kiosk on the Kemptown Road and hike in beside the fire road.
-Please ask us at Sugar Moon for tips - the Gully Lake Wilderness area can be a bit confusing because of ATV and snowmobiling trails alongside the hiking trails.
+You can park at the hiking kiosk on the Kemptown Road and hike in along the Yellow Birch Trail.
+Pick up a map at the kiosk - there are waterproof ones available in a box - and return it afterward. the Gully Lake Wilderness area can be a bit confusing because of ATV and snowmobiling trails alongside the hiking trails, but the Cobequid Eco-Trails Society has done an awesome job of creating clear signs throughout the area.

 The Gully Lake Trail is the most challenging to get to, as it is the most remote.
 There are several dramatic waterfalls along with way.
 If you start at the kiosk on the Kemptown Road, it's about 19 km return to get to the loop and complete it.
 Be sure to check with us at Sugar Moon for tips before setting out.